 “We have taken an interest in the EquiCenter over the years and have been a part of the equine and farming programs.
 We love what they provide for their participants," states John Ingle.

 Heron Hill Winery has had a longstanding relationship with the EquiCenter, well before the idea of the charity wine came to fruition.
 John Ingle helped install raised garden beds to kickstart their now highly successful farm program.
-This year John led an Agricultural workshop at the Equicenter training veterans about maple syrup production.
+John led an Agricultural workshop at the Equicenter training veterans about maple syrup production.

 The EquiCenter farm provides therapeutic horticulture and advanced vocational programming for veterans in partnership with the Canandaigua VA Medical Center, noted as one of the first such therapeutic horticulture partnerships in the country.

 “ We are so grateful for the continued collaboration between EquiCenter and Heron Hill Winery.
 The generous support raised from the charity wine project greatly enhances our ability to provide therapeutic programming for individuals with disabilities, veterans and

 at-risk youth, helping them to realize their true potential,”noted John Friedlander, President and CEO of the EquiCenter.